lsst-ts/ts_scheduler/docs/driver.rst

     self.observatoryModel2.set_state(self.observatoryState)
     self.observatoryModel2.observe(target, use_telrot=True)

-What this does is to synchronize the secondary observatory model with the current observatory state (including the current timestamp) and them try to perform the observation.
+What this does is synchronize the secondary observatory model with the current observatory state (including the current timestamp) and then try to perform the observation.
 In case of success, ``target`` will be properly filled with information regarding the (estimated) telescope state.
 If if fails, ``target.slewtime`` will be set to ``-1`` and ``observatoryModel2.current_state`` will harbor information regarding why it failed.
 One of the most common sources of failed observations is hitting a rotation angle limit.
 The ``Driver`` must be able to respond to this kind of